Azure/azure-batch-apps-python/README.rst

 	aad_token = my_oauth.get_token()
 	creds = Credentials(aad_token)

-If you have Service Principal access credentials, you can also authenticate with these.
+If you have Unattended Account credentials, you can also authenticate with these.
 You will need to add the crdentials to the batch_apps.ini configuration file::

-	service_principal = my_service_client_id@my_tenant
+	service_principal = ClientId=abc;TenantId=abc
 	service_principal_key = my_service_password

 Then you can authenticate with these credentials::